Anupam-pandey/web_crawler_project/RENDER_DEPLOYMENT.md

 ### 1. Push Code to GitHub

-As in Method 1, push your code to GitHub.
+As in Method 1, push the code to GitHub.

 ### 2. Create a Blueprint Instance